Porsche Inspired LaCie USB 3.0 Hard Drive

-Just looking at the picture, wouldn’t it be a shame if the Porsche inspired USB hard drive from LaCie got a scratch on it?
-Not many tech products get designed after house-hold names, like Porsche, but it seems LaCie is making a good business out of it.
+Just looking at the picture, wouldn’t it be a shame if the Porsche-inspired USB hard drive from LaCie got a scratch on it?
+Not many tech products are designed after household names like Porsche, but it seems LaCie is making a good business out of it.

-The exclusive design is available in 500GB and 1TB size with an even more exclusive size of 750GBs only available at Porsche stores.
-Wouldn’t that be odd, “Honey, I’m going down to the Porsche dealership to pick up a hard drive to expand the TiVo box.”
-But, after she saw the hard drive, I’m sure she would understand.
+The exclusive design is available in 500GB and 1TB sizes, with an even more exclusive 750GB version only available at Porsche stores.
+Wouldn’t that be odd: “Honey, I’m going down to the Porsche dealership to pick up a hard drive to expand the TiVo box.”
+But after she saw the hard drive, I’m sure she would understand.

 So when you can find a 500GB USB hard drive for about $80, why bother?
 Drop another $20 and get the LaCie Porsche version.
 Now that is money well spent.

-For the tech folks, it’s USB 3.0 so great transfer rates.
-For the Uber-Geek, forget about Thunderbolt – sh!t, the spec just came out and I’m sure it took Porsche at least 6 months just to approve the design.
-So stop getting theoretical
+For the tech folks, it’s USB 3.0, so you get great transfer rates.
+For the Uber-Geek, forget about Thunderbolt — the spec had just come out at the time, and I’m sure it took Porsche at least six months just to approve the design.
+So stop getting theoretical on me about why it should be Thunderbolt and get some perspective.

 Voltaic is a company that deals with voltage.
 They specialize in the solar charging to create volts.
 Their latest entry is the Spark.
 The Spark is a solar panel design for tablet and notebooks.